Great wine restaurants in London

 Address: 92 Kensington Park Rd, London W11 2PN

 Core by Clare Smyth has achieved a lot after its opening in August 2017, including being awarded two stars from the Michelin Guide.
 The menu offers a la carte and a short and long tasting menu with optional wine pairings of 100ml per course.
 One of South Africa’s (and beyond) best sommeliers, Gareth Ferreira, is behind the wine list.
 It has more than 400 bins covering the most important wine regions around the World and a generous number of wines by the glass, allowing the sommeliers to offer varied and exciting options with your tasting menu.
 If you´re seeking a top fine-dining experience in...

 Address: 16 Henrietta St, London WC2E 8QH

 Central London outpost of the super successful Cave a Vin, wine shop and restaurant of the same name in Paris.
 The food is a mix of small plates, a la carte and short tasting menu options.
 It’s contemporary, creative, in the new French ‘bistronomie’ style, with a flicker of international inspiration.
 The wine list is a decent size – with an artisan, biodynamic angle.
-Sommelier Bastien Ferreri hails from Marseille, and having worked in top restaurants in both France and London, has created a list that focuses mostly on dynamic French producers, followed by the rest of Europe and a healthy selection of ‘Wild World Wines’ – exciting, new-wave producers from Australia, South Africa and the U...
+Frenchie has created a wine list that focuses mostly on dynamic French producers, followed by the rest of Europe and a healthy selection of ‘Wild World Wines’ – exciting, new-wave producers from Australia, South Africa and the U...